What you can build with Flows

 Paige manages the sync between your Flow definition and Meta’s WhatsApp Business API automatically.
 When you create or update a Flow, Paige uploads the Flow JSON to Meta as a Draft.
 From there you can publish it directly from the Paige dashboard.
 Each Flow is identified by a Meta Flow ID that is stored in your project.
 Your bot code uses this ID when sending a Flow to a contact.Generate a Flow

-Describe the Flow you want to the AI agent in the bot code chat.
+Describe the Flow you want to the Code Agent in the bot code chat.
 For example: “Create a 3-screen appointment booking flow with a service dropdown, date picker, and confirmation screen.”
-The agent uses the
+The agent generates the Flow definition and uploads it to Meta as a Draft.

 Flow JSON format